unixwzrd/unixwzrd.github.io/docs/workflows/blog-publishing.md

 ## Creating a New Post

 ### General Blog Post

+The ordered blog landing-page cards, recent-post sections, and Blog navigation entries are configured in `html/_data/blog_sections.yml`.
+Move an entry to reorder it or set `visible: false` to hide it from those discovery surfaces without changing its posts, category, page, or URLs.

 1. Create the dated file under `html/_posts/series/<series-slug>/` for a series article, or `html/_posts/<primary-category>/` for a standalone article:
    ```
    YYYY-MM-DD-descriptive-title.md